mathparracho/PSCC_datachallenge/README.md

 In the folder "scripts" I uploaded all the files I used to test and create all my experiments - It is a mess!
 But experiments are just like that!

+All the rest is exact the same thing as the original repository for the hackaton

 ## Important:

 All the data is in "notebooks".